zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/2-labs-create-function/create-function.md

 		{"id":2,"info":"Luis likes to work at Oracle and learn about data integration" }</copy>

 The output of the **Oracle Data Integration Function** will be a list of results that has the shape of a table.
-Currently Oracle Data Integration does not support nesting of complex structures.
+Currently, Oracle Data Integration does not support the nesting of complex structures.

 This is what the sample output should look like.
 Notice that it does not have nested structures.